ergoplatform/ergodocs/docs/ergo-foundation-2022.md

 - Supporting truly decentralised infrastructure and;
 - Supporting privacy as a basic human right.

-Ergo Platform’s primary focus is to provide an efficient and secure way to implement financial contracts, the most widely used application of blockchain technology.
+Ergo Platform's primary focus is to provide an efficient and secure way to implement financial contracts, the most widely used application of blockchain technology.
 This focus is recognised and supported by the Ergo Foundation.

 The Ergo Foundation is committed to organic and non-breaking development of the Ergo Platform protocol.
 The Foundation ensures that protocol changes are approved not only by miners - who express their will directly on the blockchain - but also by users and projects building on top of Ergo.

 The Ergo Foundation is committed to maximising the number of valuable ecosystem developments accomplished in open-source with the least permissive licence possible.

 The Foundation is also dedicated to helping with building trustless environments, smart contracts and payment frameworks for the public with privacy in mind.
-The Foundation believes that the Ergo Treasury should be distributed mainly to the community, including freelancers, hackers, experts and enthusiasts.
+The Foundation believes that the Treasury should be distributed mainly to the community, including freelancers, hackers, experts and enthusiasts.

 ## Ergo Foundation Members